apache/tvm/docs/langref/relay_expr.rst

         %x + %y
     }

-A parameter is just a pairing of a :py:class:`~tvm.relay.expr.LocalVar` and optional :py:class:`~tvm.relay.ty.Type`.
-They represent the formal parameters of functions and definitions and are written as :code:`%x : T`.
+A parameter is just a local variable (:py:class:`~tvm.relay.expr.LocalVar`) optionally annotated with a type.
+Parameters are written as :code:`%x : T`.

-Parameters may only appear in function literals and definitions and have no relation to parameters in the machine learning.

 When the type information is omitted, we will attempt to infer the most general type for the users.
 This property is known as generalization: for a definition without